 Many of the buildings in the village date from the 18th century.
 St Malachy’s Parish church was built by the Marquis of Downshire between 1760 and 1774 in the hope that it would become the Cathedral of Down.
 Another feature of Hillsborough is the statue of the fourth Marquis of Downshire who lived between 1812 and 1868.

-Hillsborough hosts an Oyster Festival each September, but its charming streets are wonderful to wander through at any time of the year.
+Hillsborough hosts an Oyster Festival each September, but the charming streets are wonderful to wander through at any time of the year.
 The festival celebrates oysters, local cuisine and community spirit.